 Undergraduate Teaching Fellowships in the Department of Economics, UVA

-Undergraduate Teaching Fellows are undergraduate students who serve as teaching assistants (TAs) for the Principles of Microeconomics (ECON 2010) sections taught by Mr. Elzinga and the Principles of Macroeconomics (ECON 2020) courses.
+Undergraduate Teaching Fellows are undergraduate students who serve as teaching assistants (TAs) for the Principles of Microeconomics (ECON 2010) and Principles of Macroeconomics (ECON 2020) courses.
 For the 2020-2021 academic year, 17 undergraduate TAs will work with Mr. Elzinga (2010) in the fall and Mr. Coppock (2020) in the spring; 6 TAs will work with either Mr. Santugini (2010) or Mr. Doyle (2010 and 2020) for the entire year.

 - Great performance in ECON 2010 and Econ 2020.
 Undergraduate Teaching Fellows should have earned an A in both principles classes.
 Students who received AP credit for one of the principles course and then earned an A in the other also are eligible.

 - It is preferred that students have taken at least one of the principles classes with the professor(s) for whom they serve as TAs.

 - Rising third-year or fourth-year students.
 It is very unusual for a second-year student to be selected as a TA.